AnNgoexe/bash-guide/LINUX_BASIC_COMMANDS.md

 - `ps -f`: Shows a full listing of process details, including PID, PPID, the TTY, time, and the command.
 - `ps -aux`: Lists all processes for all users with full details.
 This is often used in combination with grep to filter processes.
 - `ps -u <user>`: Displays processes belonging to a specific user.
+- `ps -ef`: Another very popular way to get a full-format list of all processes (standard UNIX style).
+Often used for scripting.
+- `ps -eo pid,user,%cpu,%mem,command`: Display custom columns, only show the columns you care about.
+- `ps --sort=-<column_name>`: This shows processes sorted by memory usage, highest first.
+Example: `ps -aux --sort=-%MEM`

 Example:
 ```bash